molet/program_gp_general/README.md

 ## Get the code
 ***

-Just simply run the following script:
+Due to convenient code development the program package is divided into two parts ([prerequisites](https://github.com/molet/prerequisites) and [project_gp_general](https://github.com/molet/project_gp_general)).
+Both are available on GitHub.
+To get all components just simply run the following script:

 	./Pull_code